-Before applying for the licence for Approval of Premises for Marriages and Civil Partnerships, please read the following guidance notes to ensure you meet the requirements.
+Before applying for the license for Approval of Premises for Marriages and Civil Partnerships, please read the following guidance notes to ensure you meet the requirements.

-- The non-returnable fee for this application must be submitted online at the time of the application.
-Click on the Fees heading on the right for a list of up-to-date fees.
+2. The non-returnable fee for this application must be submitted online at the time of the application.

 b) health and safety provisions such as public liability insurance (with cover explicitly for ceremonies)

-a) the licence will last for a three year period, subject to revocation; and
+a) the license will last for a three year period, subject to revocation; and

 b) the premises must be regularly available for public use for either the solemnisation of marriages or the registration of civil partnerships;